 Assessments will include an evaluation/review of biosafety criteria referenced from lab specific IBC related SOPs, UVM Lab Safety Policies, the NIH Guidelines and the Biosafety in Microbiological and Biomedical Laboratories.
 The assessment checklist is located in appendix A of this document and includes the following sections:

 - Safe Practices

 - Biological Waste Disposal

 Investigators will receive immediate feedback from the visiting IBC team as well as a follow up communication that documents the outcome and any further actions to be taken by the principal investigator and/or laboratory personnel.

 You will need to initiate a new Master Protocol Registration (MPR) through the UVMClick – IBC module.
 This will require that you will fill out the SMARTForms and attach completed Standard Operating Procedures (SOPs) or Biohazardous Agent Reference Documents (BARDs) as needed.
 The Biosafety Officer review will be initiated by IBC staff once the MPR has been submitted.

 Standard Operating Procedures and Biohazardous Agent Reference Documents

-(if applicable) A Standard Operating Procedure must be submitted for each biohazardous agent listed in sections 2.2 and/or 3.2 in the protocol.
+(if applicable) A Standard Operating Procedure must be submitted for each biohazardous agent listed in your registration.

 The Biohazardous Agent Reference Document (BARD) is a general guidance resource that reviews and summarizes the nature of a pathogen or biotoxin, and offers safety requirements for work with the agent in the laboratory.
 During the Risk Assessment, the Biosafety Officer may recommend the use of a BARD, however, additional SOP documentation may be required as determined by the risk assessment.